Remote EventStorming

 Software Design Conversation dynamics will quickly push the non-technical people to the edges, and the focus on the technical problem tends to put the human factor in second place.
 A lot of people won't be aware of how dysfunctional the conversation has become.
 Practice the in-person version, first.
 Be ready to move to the in-person version if you can't find an easy solution in a remote workshop.
 Viable as a developer-to-developer background for collaborative modeling.
 Keep the sessions short, lime 90 minutes max.
 Make sure the team is a real one (with mutual respect) and establish some good practices like mob-modeling.

-Ok, ...then the pandemic happened, and a few things are no longer valid, or they may sound too stiff and pretentious, so it's probably time to have a look to EventStorming in COVID-19 times.
+Ok... then the pandemic happened, and a few things are no longer valid, or they may sound too stiff and pretentious, so it's probably time to have a look to EventStorming in COVID-19 times.

 Learn with Alberto Brandolini

-Alberto is the trainer of the EventStorming Remote Modelling Workshop and DDD Executive View Training.
+Alberto is the trainer of the EventStorming Master Class (in-person), EventStorming Remote Experience Workshop and DDD Executive View Training (remote).

 Alberto Brandolini